nathan-anderson-GM5Yn5XRVqA-unsplash.jpg

 Mindful media use

-We are inundated with media messages promoting unrealistic beauty standards which can make it difficult to accept and feel happy with our size or shape.
+We are inundated with media messages promoting unrealistic beauty standards that represent non-disabled people, which can make it difficult to accept and feel happy with our size, shape or the way our body functions.
 It is possible however to become mindful of unhealthy patterns of thinking or negative influences to body image and to choose to lessen our exposure to these.
 By making a conscious effort to develop healthy habits and an attitude of acceptance towards our bodies, we can greatly improve how we feel about ourselves.

 Become aware of any critical thoughts that you are having about your body and remind yourself that your worth is not determined by your appearance.
-If you find that time online or on social media is impacting in a negative way then it would be helpful to reflect on this and consider how to change your online behaviours to support your well-being.
+If you find that time online or on social media is impacting in a negative way, then it would be helpful to reflect on this and consider how to change your online behaviours to support your well-being.
 It’s important to be conscious of how content online is affecting us and to make changes to support ourselves in a positive way.
 Although it’s not as simple as ‘don’t look’, it is important to try to stay mindful when you are online or using social media.
 Notice how the content you are engaging with online is affecting you.
 Tune into your mood and body to notice what is having a negative effect.
+Take a look at our social media tips for more advice.

 It may also be helpful to seek out accounts on social media that celebrate a diverse range of bodies, including disabled bodies.
 Given the lack of representation of disabled bodies in mainstream media, social media can help people with disabilities to feel represented and to find role models that they identify more closely with.
-Being exposed to a broader representation of body shapes and body types can have a positive influence on body image.
+These accounts may be relatable and representative of their own experience, while promoting positive body image messages.
+Being exposed to a broader representation of body shapes and body types can have a positive influence on body image

 In addressing body image concerns, remind yourself that body image only makes up one part of who we are.
 Take the time to consider how body image concerns are holding you back and what you would like to do if you had no concerns about how you look.
 You will find additional guidance on addressing body image concerns, recognising your strengths and developing healthy body image in our section on improving body image.